Carmentis/carmentis-docs-source/docs/configuration/operator/config.md

 ### port

-Used port where the operator listens
+Port where the operator listens for incoming requests.

 | Property | Value |
 |----------|-------|